Modern Foriegn Languages

 Through the study of a language, our students develop a better understanding of other cultures from around the world, whether this be based around festivals, traditions, food, music, geography and much more.
 To inspire our students to want to know more about the world they live in is a central focus of our curriculum area.

-In addition, we are committed to equipping our students with the language skills and confidence necessary to communicate with people from different countries.
+We are committed to equipping our students with the language skills and confidence necessary to communicate with people from different countries.
 Students develop all four language skills; listening, speaking, reading and writing.
-These are the same skill areas that students had to develop in their mother tongue as toddlers/primary school children, and this process applies to learning a second language.
+Pupils learn how to combine phonics, vocabulary and grammar (the three pillars of language learning).

 Choose a subject